openbmc/docs/designs/target-fail-monitoring.md

 Need to cause all units mentioned within this design to fail.
 They should fail for each of the reasons defined within this design and the error generated for each scenario should be verified.

+For immediate-quiesce service monitoring, kill a monitored service (e.g.
+`systemctl kill -s SIGKILL xyz.openbmc_project.ObjectMapper.service`) and
+verify:

+- A `CriticalServiceFailure` error is logged with the correct unit name
+- A BMC dump is collected
+- `CurrentBMCState` transitions to `Quiesced`
+- The quiesce fires even if the service restarts successfully afterwards

 [1]: https://github.com/openbmc/docs/blob/master/architecture/openbmc-systemd.md
 [2]: https://github.com/openbmc/phosphor-state-manager